Related reading

 Factors That Affect Bamboo Removal Cost

-Running bamboo typically costs 2-3 times more than clumping bamboo of a similar visible size.
+Running bamboo typically costs significantly more than clumping bamboo of a similar visible size.
 The underground work is where the time and cost accumulate.

 Bamboo removal is measured in square metres.
-A small clumping bamboo might cover 2-3 square metres.
-A running bamboo infestation that has been growing unchecked for years can cover 20-50 square metres or more, including the underground rhizome spread that is not visible on the surface.
+A small clumping bamboo might cover 2 to 3 square metres.
+A running bamboo infestation that has been growing unchecked for years can cover 20 to 50 square metres or more, including the underground rhizome spread that is not visible on the surface.

-Bamboo rhizomes typically grow at 150-400mm below the surface, but in loose or sandy soils they can reach 600mm.
-The denser the rhizome network, the more excavation and hand-sorting is needed.
+Bamboo rhizomes typically grow at 150 to 400mm below the surface, but in loose or sandy soils they can reach 600mm.
+The denser the rhizome network, the more excavation and hand sorting is needed.
 In clay soils common across the Illawarra, rhizomes tend to stay shallower but form tighter mats that are harder to extract cleanly.

 If rhizomes have crossed your boundary fence, the removal zone expands.
 Coordination with your neighbour may be needed.
 In some cases, only the bamboo on your side can be removed, and a root barrier is installed along the boundary to prevent recontamination.

 Bamboo waste is bulky and heavy.
-A 20-square-metre removal can produce 3-4 cubic metres of rhizome and cane material.
+A 20 square metre removal can produce 3 to 4 cubic metres of rhizome and cane material.
 All of it must be removed from site and disposed of at a licensed green waste facility.
 Bamboo should never be composted at home because rhizome fragments can survive and re-establish wherever the compost is spread.

 Can You Remove Bamboo Yourself?